 Students may bankrupt up to two consecutive semesters of previous coursework in which they received poor grades.
 Students must not have been enrolled in any institution for a minimum of three calendar years.
-To be eligible for the Fresh Start option students must have completed 15 semester credits (30 semester credits for students seeking a bachelor's degree) in residence since entering or returning to MSU Billings earning a 2.65 grade point average (GPA) or higher.
+To be eligible for the Fresh Start option, students must have completed 15 semester credits in residence for students seeking Certificate, Associate of Applied Science, Associate of Arts/Science Degrees or 30 semester credits in residence for students seeking Baccalaureate Degrees (BS/BA/BFA/BSED) since entering or returning to MSU Billings, earning a 2.65 grade point average (GPA) or higher.
 The bankrupted coursework will remain on the student's academic record.
 The student has the option to save "A" and "B" grades or bankrupt all courses.
 Bankrupted credits and grades will not be carried forward into the student's cumulative GPA.
+Once a degree has been posted, the student academic record is final and a fresh start can no longer be processed to alter the GPA.